ryardley/rxmsg/README.md

 # blockbid-messaging

-This library makes it easy to send messages in a distributed network transparent way via various brokers including RabbitMQ.
-At a later point it should be able to work locally through spawned processes, via a direct Websocket (YTBI) and Kafka (YTBI).
+This library makes it easy to send messages in a distributed network transparent way via various brokers but initially via RabbitMQ.

+At a later point we should have plugins to make it work:

+- via Kafka
+- in the browser using socker.io
+- on the server via socket.io
+- locally through node spawned processes

+Some principles:

 - Modular middleware system inspired by Redux and Express
 - Favour higher order functional configuration over classes inheritence and DI
+- Basic framework should work in all V8 environments.

 ```javascript
 type Destination = {